Oahspe Study and Faithism

 But if a clean and pure person with goodness of heart has attained to wholesomeness, so s/he can then effectively learn the ways and means of true virtue.
 True virtue refers to the upward-tugged heart; and learning and practicing true virtue brings a person to peace.
 When this peace is attained, so one gains entrance into the beatific state.
 It is through the beatific state that one can effectively move toward true clarity and its accompanying celestial state.

-So to gain clarity, it requires steps of attainment just as the attainment of cleanliness, purity, goodness of heart, wholesomeness, light and darkness.
-Or like ascension in atmospherea which runs the range between nearly corpor and nearly ethe --- that is to say, little by little, step by step, degree by degree, so is true clarity attained.
+So, to gain clarity it requires steps of attainment just as the attainment of cleanliness, purity, goodness of heart, wholesomeness, some mastery of light and darkness.
+Or, like ascension in atmospherea which runs the range between nearly corpor and nearly ethe --- that is to say, little by little, step by step, degree by degree --- so is true clarity attained.

 What uncleanness and impurity do, in essence, is to bind the consciousness and conscience by narrowing and darkening the field of perception.
 This holds especially true in the case of perceiving the subtle and the unseen.
 But even corporeal perceptions are also limited, though perhaps not admitted to by the mortal; for in these kosmon times, s/he typically sees herself as intelligent, and s/he may be incapable of admitting a greater light, especially if the aven tetract (vanity) is active.
 Lack of goodness of heart as well as unwholesomeness tend to keep at bay any efforts to unbind and expand the consciousness and conscience.